Jahia/widen-asset-picker/doc/en/contentDefinition.md

 }
 ```
 The module only maps the property `embeds.templated.url`.
-So the mixin definition looks like this :
+So, the mixin definition looks like this :
 ```cnd
 [wdenmix:embed] mixin
  - wden:templatedUrl (string) fulltextsearchable=no